The-UnknownHacker/Ember/install-windows.md

 This guide will help you install and set up the Ember language on a Windows system.

+# Important Notice

+## Ember for windows is not official yet so it may break or not even work at all
+## We are not responsible for any changes done to your system

 ## Prerequisites

 Ensure that you have the following: